-The Carol Jones Writing Center helps people of all skill levels improve their writing skills.
-From brainstorming ideas to learning how to cite properly, the Writing Center helps with any step of the writing process.
+The Carol Jones Writing Center helps students of all skill levels improve their writing skills.
+From brainstorming ideas to learning how to cite properly, the Writing Center can assist with any step of the writing process.

-Dedicated to providing free student support through quality tutoring and mentoring in the areas of Public Speaking and the Communication discipline.
-This will help students prepare and rehearse for any speech or group presentation.
+We are dedicated to providing free student support through quality tutoring and mentoring in the areas of public speaking and communication.
+We’ll help students prepare and rehearse for any speech or group presentation.

-The Tutoring and Learning Center offer learning assistance in several precollege and college level courses.
-Students can receive assistance for such courses as Math, Computer Applications, Chemistry, A&P, and Study Skills
+The Tutoring and Learning Center offer learning assistance in several pre-college and college level courses.
+Students can receive assistance for such courses as math, anatomy and physiology, computer applications, chemistry and study skills.

-The Disability Support Services Office offers support services to students with disabilities and faculty and staff who work with these students
+The Disability Support Services Office offers support services to both students with disabilities and the faculty and staff who work with these students.

-Counseling Services provides numerous supportive resources to assist members of the OTC community – high school students, college students, and OTC staff – with personal decisions.
+Counseling Services provides numerous supportive resources to assist members of the OTC community such as high school students, college students and OTC staff with personal decisions.

 The Office of Student Affairs is here to help you get the help you need.
 There are many local organizations dedicated to helping those in extenuating circumstances.
-From utility & transportation needs to food & housing, this provides a comprehensive list of data for community resources in Southwest MO.
+From utility and transportation needs to food and housing, this provides a comprehensive list of data for community resources in southwest Missouri.

-The purpose of the OTC Foundation is to secure private financial resources, enhance educational, cultural and workforce opportunities that may otherwise be unavailable, and advocate for the College
+The purpose of the OTC Foundation is to advocate for the college, secure private financial resources as well as enhance educational cultural and workforce opportunities that may otherwise be unavailable.

 What if a student needs to change their program?